 - If a man asks for selfies with you (this happens a fair bit), make sure there’s a distance between you.
 Don’t let them touch you.
 Definitely no arms around you or anything.

 - Before you even head off on your Pakistan backpacking adventure, make a few friends.
-Join the Facebook group The Karakoram Club – a collection of Pakistan-loving travellers who can offer advice.
-Try to recruit a travelling buddy or two.
+Join the Facebook group The Karakoram Club – a collection of Pakistan-loving travelers who can offer advice.
+Try to recruit a traveling buddy or two.